tsfhd2024/tsf-hd/README.md

 ## <span id="citelink">Citation</span>
 If you find this repository useful in your research, please consider citing the following papers:
 ```
-@misc{mejri2024novel,
-      title={A Novel Hyperdimensional Computing Framework for Online Time Series Forecasting on the Edge},
+@misc{title={A Novel Hyperdimensional Computing Framework for Online Time Series Forecasting on the Edge},
       year={2024},
       eprint={2402.01999},
       archivePrefix={arXiv},